srijanduggal17/HousingPredictions/README.md

 - Clean Series Table: This notebook was for cleaning the series table and creating an aggregate dataset to make decisions on which features to use
 - Exploring Cleaned Series Results: This notebook was for exploring the cleaned series table and removing counties for which there are no targets
 - Make State Level Series Table: Create the table to store the series id, state id, and series metadata.
 Aggregate all state-level series by feature name to make decisions on which features to use
+- Get Country Level Features: Create the table to store the series id and series metadata for country level features.
+Get the full series data for each feature.
 - Get Fred Data: This notebook can be ignored.
 It was before I realized there was an API for Fred and I was trying to make a web scraping thing (i didn't want to delete it tho)

 Relevant Files (in Google Drive folder) - see notebook notes/contents to understand these files